agentrickard/domain/README.txt

   Char, 1 default 1
   Indicates that this domain is active and can be accessed by site users.

-The {domain_access} table is a mirror of the {node_access} table and stores information specific to Domain Access.
+The {domain_access} table is a partial mirror of the {node_access} table and stores information specific to Domain Access.
 Its structure is:

   - nid
   Integer, unsigned NOT NULL default '0,